MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/posts-conversations.md

 ---

 # View posts and conversations in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)]
-[!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] provides two ways to access the list of posts that match a given data set.
+[!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] provides two ways to access the list of posts that match a given data set.
 You can either work with the post list or with a stream, depending on your requirements and preferences.

 <a name="access"></a>
 ## Access posts in Analytics and Social Center